Who should run KL? Study into local polls stirs fears over demographics

 No vote, no voice

-The sensitivity partly stems from KL’s constitutional position, since its governance has a unique “democratic deficit”.
+The sensitivity stems partly from KL’s constitutional position as its governance has a unique “democratic deficit”.
 While most Malaysians vote for federal and state representatives, KL has no state legislative assembly.

-Since 1974, the city has been administered by the Kuala Lumpur City Hall, while led by a mayor appointed by the Federal Territories Minister with the consent of the King.
+Since 1974, the city has been administered by the Kuala Lumpur City Hall, led by a mayor appointed by the federal territories minister with the consent of the king.

-Residents have a say in who sits in the Parliament, but zero say on who runs their own streets, manages their nearly RM3 billion (S$975 million) annual budget, or approves the skyscrapers changing their skyline.
-Electing a mayor would alter that arrangement.
+Residents have a say in who sits in Parliament, but no say in who runs their streets, manages their nearly RM3 billion (S$974.7 million) annual budget, or approves the skyscrapers that change their skyline.
+Electing a mayor alters that arrangement.

-Prime Minister Anwar Ibrahim’s party, Parti Keadilan Rakyat (PKR), also won five seats, in Malay-majority residential areas and government-linked communities in the fringes of the city.
+Prime Minister Anwar Ibrahim’s party, Parti Keadilan Rakyat, also won five seats in Malay-majority residential areas and government-linked communities on the fringes of the city.
 UMNO won one seat, while opposition bloc Perikatan Nasional secured two.
 The results reflect the city’s geography.

 Learning from neighbours

-Constitutional scholar Professor Shad Saleem Faruqi, former holder of University Malaya’s Tunku Abdul Rahman chair, acknowledged these concerns but said Malaysia should not avoid discussing local elections.
+Professor Shad Saleem Faruqi, former holder of Universiti Malaya’s Tunku Abdul Rahman chair, acknowledged these concerns, but said Malaysia should not avoid discussing local elections.

-Datuk Shad suggested that if reform is considered, Malaysia could study systems such as Singapore’s group representation constituency (GRC), where teams of candidates are elected together to reflect the diversity of a community.
+Prof Shad suggested that if considering reform, Malaysia could study systems such as Singapore’s group representation constituencies, where teams of candidates are elected together to reflect the diversity of a community.
 Such an approach, he said, may help ensure diverse representation in urban areas.

-“This is not only about ethnicity.
-It is about making sure the needs of people living in Kuala Lumpur are properly represented,” he told ST.
+“This is not only about ethnicity, (but) it is (also) about making sure the needs of people living in Kuala Lumpur are properly represented,” he told ST.

-Danesh Prakash Chacko, chairperson of Persatuan Bertindak Pilihan Raya Bebas Dan Saksama (Tindak) an electoral reform group, said local elections need not mirror the electoral system used at federal or state level and could be designed to reflect KL’s demographic realities.
+Mr Danesh Prakash Chacko, chairman of Persatuan Bertindak Pilihan Raya Bebas Dan Saksama – an electoral reform group – said local elections need not mirror the electoral system used at federal or state level, and could be designed to reflect KL’s demographic realities.

-“The fear that one ethnic group will take over the city is increasingly outdated, misplaced and increasingly losing steam,” he said adding that elected councils would be directly answerable to the voters for any decision making process.
+“The fear that one ethnic group will take over the city is increasingly outdated, misplaced and increasingly losing steam,” he said, adding that elected councils would be directly answerable to the voters for their decision-making process.

 Mr Amirul Ruslan, a KL-based urbanist, said electing a mayor would bring visibility and accountability to a city administration that currently operates largely out of public view, with residents having no direct say in choosing its leadership.